 - Priority sites are highlighted in red.
 These are the ones that Tonto employees who use the photos and information we gather have determined they need the most.

-- Sites highlighted in yellow are those the Tonto will be doing.
+- Sites highlighted in grey are those the Tonto will be doing.
 Don’t sign up for those.

 - Sites we would like to have done but were not highest priority are highlighted in green.